Program-AR/pilas-bloques-ember/README.md

 ## Getting Started

-In order to collaborate, first of all you will install [Git](https://git-scm.com/) and then you will must clone the [Pilas Bloques](https://github.com/Program-AR/pilas-bloques) repository.
+In order to collaborate, first of all you will install [Git](https://git-scm.com/) and then you must clone the [Pilas Bloques](https://github.com/Program-AR/pilas-bloques) repository.

 ```
 git clone https://github.com/Program-AR/pilas-bloques.git